olebole/irafdoc/doc/imfilter.frmode.rst

   <!-- BeginSection: 'REFERENCES' -->
   <p>
   A description of the fast median algorithm used here can be found in
-  <tt>"Topics in Applied Physics: Two-Dimensional Digital Signal Processing II:
+  <span style="font-family: monospace;">"Topics in Applied Physics: Two-Dimensional Digital Signal Processing II:
-  Transforms and Median Filters"</tt>, Volume 43, 1981, Springer-Verlag,
+  Transforms and Median Filters"</span>, Volume 43, 1981, Springer-Verlag,
   edited by T.S.
 Huang, page 209.
   </p>
   <p>
-  The properties of the ring median filter and its application to astronomical data analysis problems is summarized in the article <tt>"A Ring Median Filter  for Digital Images"</tt> (Secker, J., 1995, PASP, 107, 496-501) and references therein.
+  The properties of the ring median filter and its application to astronomical data analysis problems is summarized in the article <span style="font-family: monospace;">"A Ring Median Filter  for Digital Images"</span> (Secker, J., 1995, PASP, 107, 496-501) and references therein.
   </p>
   <!-- EndSection:   'REFERENCES' -->